INTRO - The Brutish Hordes

 Additional Factors:

 -Sabertusk are often accompanied in battle by a Hunter.
-Usually a ratio of one hunter to three Sabertusk
+Usually a ratio of one hunter to three Sabertusk.

 Mobility: 5